github/codeql/cpp/ql/src/change-notes/2024-02-05-gettext-dataflows.md

 ---
 category: minorAnalysis
 ---
-* Added models for gettext function variants to support dataflow through these functions.
+* Added dataflow models for the `gettext` function variants.